-The Tartan COVID-19 Asymptomatic Testing Program, or Tartan Testing for short, is Carnegie Mellon University’s program for the diagnosis of COVID-19 in asymptomatic individuals and is the latest element of CMU’s ongoing strategy to detect and prevent the spread of COVID-19 in our community.
+The Tartan COVID-19 Asymptomatic Testing Program, or Tartan Testing for short, is Carnegie Mellon University’s program for the diagnosis of COVID-19 in asymptomatic individuals and is an important element of CMU’s ongoing strategy to detect and prevent the spread of COVID-19 in our community.

 During the week of January 4, 2021, CMU began rolling out our Tartan Testing Program by offering asymptomatic COVID-19 testing to a limited number of the faculty, staff and students who were required to be on campus to perform their work.
 (Those invited to participate in Tartan Testing received a separate email with detailed directions for their participation.)

 CMU is able to offer testing to all Pittsburgh-based students, faculty and staff.
 Those eligible to participate receive a separate email with detailed directions for participation.

 We also worked with certain affiliated service providers on campus, such as our dining and custodial vendors, to provide Tartan Testing to these contracted employees who provide essential support to the CMU community.